 A COMPANY YOU CAN TRUST!

-International Assurance Limited PCC is a licensed long-term insurance business and protected cell company in Mauritius.
+International Assurance Limited PCC is a licensed long-term insurance business and protected cell company based in Mauritius.

-We provide investment, savings, individual life insurance, group life insurance and retirement funding solutions in Africa, the Middle East, Europe, the Americas and Asia.
+We provide global investment, savings, individual life insurance, group life insurance and retirement funding solutions.

-Our mission is to create a better financial future for our clients by offering an extensive, market leading range of products and services to help them build and protect their wealth and lifestyles.
+Our mission is to create a better financial future for Financial Advisors and their clients by offering an extensive, market leading range of products and services to help them build and protect their wealth and lifestyles.

-The Company’s clients’ interests always come first and we have a responsibility to represent each client fairly and equally.
+The Company’s customers' interests always come first and we have a responsibility to represent each policyholder fairly and equally.

 We are committed to being a responsible business with a long-term view and will focus on areas where our businesses can make a material impact.

-The Company will continue to be guided by its strong values: Respect, Integrity and Accountability
+The Company will continue to be guided by its core values: Respect, Integrity and Accountability

 Our international base is on the island of Mauritius, one of the world’s leading offshore financial centres.
 Mauritius has the ideal time zone to conveniently transact with most of the world.
 It is a modern, innovative, and user-friendly jurisdiction with internationally recognised standards of regulatory practice.

 International Assurance develops powerful investment solutions.
-We operate through financial advisors, backed up by our well-resourced relationship and support teams.
-We have earned the reputation for flexible, bespoke plans that meet the needs of our financial advisors' clients.
+We operate through Financial Advisors, backed up by our well-resourced relationship and support teams.
+We have earned the reputation for flexible, bespoke plans that meet the needs of our Financial Advisors' and their clients.